otabuzzman/chartacaeli-app/w3/README.md

 Subordinate styles of buttons and links.

+#### Thoughts on links
+Purposes of links in running text is provision of background information or to give credit to the efforts of individual projects used by the site.
+Another reason is to ease access to sites which might somewhat tricky to find with Google even if propper keywords are given.

+*Rules of thumb*
+- No reference of sites everbody knows (e.g. Amazon, Google, Micosoft).
+- Only one reference at first occurence.
+- URLs should be limited to the host part as site structures are subject to changes.
+- Preference of Wikipedia entries because site structure of Wikipedia is considered stable (based on the assumption that entries are kept up-to-date).
+- References of books on Amazon with unambiguous search queries because direct links tend to be very long.
+- Unsecure sites referenced with unambiguous Google search queries resulting (ideally) in a top-ranked result.

 |Type|Comment|
 |----|-------|
 |Navigation menu entry|Primary color 10% darkened for `:hover` and 15% for `:active`.|